hugoalh/deno-lint-rules/docs/rules/no-using.md

 This rule is aimed for whose have [Baseline][ecmascript-baseline] requirement.

-You do not need to use this rule if:
+You can exclude this rule if:

-- compile JavaScript from TypeScript, or
+- runtime is Deno, or
-- runtime is Deno (as of written).
+- transpile from TypeScript to JavaScript.

 ## 🔧 Options